Safe and Toxic Plant Lists

 Christmas Cactus

-Casuarina (australia)
+Casuarina (australian)

-Cissus (kangarro vine, native grape) (australia)
+Cissus (kangarro vine, native grape) (bush tucker)

 Corn plant